Quality of life indicators - health

 Generally, people with higher incomes engaged to a greater extent in healthy behaviours, such as eating fruit and vegetables, and to a lesser extent in unhealthy ones, such as smoking

-Malta had the highest share among the EU Member States, at 59.6 %, while a majority of the Member States also recorded more than half of their respective adult populations as being either overweight or obese.
-There were nine Member States where fewer than half of the adult population could be considered to be overweight or obese in 2014 and none of these were Baltic or eastern Member States.
+The term 'overweight' covers people with a Body Mass Index (BMI) that is equal to or greater than 25 but less than 30, while those considered as 'obese' have a BMI that is equal to or greater than 30.
+Figure 9 shows data on the proportion of the population aged 15 and over who were either overweight or obese - in 2014, this was the case for half (49.7 %) of the EU population.
+Malta had the highest share among the EU Member States, at 59.6 %, while a majority of the Member States also recorded more than half of their respective populations as being either overweight or obese.
+There were nine Member States where less than half of the adult population could be considered to be overweight or obese in 2014 and none of these were Baltic or eastern Member States.
 The lowest shares of adult populations that were overweight or obese were recorded in France (45.5 %) and Italy (43.8 %).
-An analysis by income quantile reveals that both the ‘poorest’ and ‘richest’ 20 % of the EU-28 population were less likely to be overweight or obese than the average for the total population.
-This pattern was reproduced in a majority of the EU Member States and was particularly clear for people in the fifth income quantile where eating habits are thought to be better (for example, this subpopulation find it easier to afford fresh food such as fish, vegetables and fruit).
-There were however four Member States where the share of the population in the fifth income quintile that were overweight or obese was higher than the average for the total population, namely, Greece, Poland, Luxembourg and Sweden.
-By contrast, the share of the first income quantile that were overweight or obese fell to 29.2 % in Sweden, some 18.5 percentage points less than the average for the total adult population.
+An analysis by income quintile reveals that the ‘richest’ 20 % of the EU population were less likely to be overweight or obese than the average for the total population.
+This pattern was repeated in a majority of the EU Member States and was particularly clear for people in the fifth income quintile where eating habits are thought to be better (for example, this subpopulation find it easier to afford fresh food such as fish, vegetables and fruit).
+There were, however, four Member States where the share of the population in the fifth income quintile that were overweight or obese was higher than the average for the total population, namely Greece, Poland, Luxembourg and Sweden.
+By contrast, the share of people in the first income quintile that were overweight or obese fell to 29.2 % in Sweden, some 18.5 percentage points less than the average for the total adult population.

-Tobacco consumption remains the single largest avoidable health risk in the EU.
-It is the most significant cause of premature death, responsible for nearly 700 thousand deaths each year, while smokers spend a considerably longer period of their lives in poor health.
-In 2014, almost one in five adults — defined here as people aged 15 and over — in the EU-28 were daily smokers of cigarettes (see Figure 10).
+Tobacco consumption remains the largest avoidable health risk in the EU.
+It is the most significant cause of premature death, responsible for nearly 700 000 deaths each year, while smokers spend a considerably longer period of their lives in poor health.
+In 2014, almost one in five adults — defined here as people aged 15 and over — in the EU were daily cigarette smokers (see Figure 10).
 This share rose to more than one in four of the adult population in Cyprus, Hungary and Greece and peaked at 27.3 % of the adult population in Bulgaria.
-At the other end of the range, less than 15.0 % of the adult population were daily smokers in Luxembourg, the United Kingdom, Ireland, Denmark and Finland, with Sweden the only EU Member State to record a single-digit share (8.7 %).
+At the other end of the range, less than 15.0 % of the adult population were daily smokers in Luxembourg, Ireland, Denmark and Finland, with Sweden the only EU Member State to record a single-digit share (8.7 %).

 There was a clear relationship between smoking habits and income situations.
-In all but two of the EU Member States a higher proportion of the ‘poor’ (the first income quantile) compared with the ‘rich’ (the fifth income quantile) were daily smokers in 2016; the only exceptions were Bulgaria and Romania.
-In Bulgaria, almost one third (32.0 %) of people in the fifth income quantile were daily smokers, while the corresponding share among people in the first income quantile was 29.7 %.
-In Romania, the proportion of daily smokers was just above one fifth (20.7 %) among people in the fifth income quantile, which was somewhat higher than the share recorded for people in the first income quantile (18.3 %).
+In all but two of the EU Member States a higher proportion of the ‘poor’ (the first income quintile) compared with the ‘rich’ (the fifth income quintile) were daily smokers in 2014; the only exceptions were Bulgaria and Romania.
+In Bulgaria, almost one third (32.0 %) of people in the fifth income quintile were daily smokers, while the corresponding share among people in the first income quintile was 29.7 %.
+In Romania, the proportion of daily smokers was just above one fifth (20.7 %) among people in the fifth income quintile, which was somewhat higher than the share recorded for people in the first income quintile (18.3 %).

-In 2016, the share of daily smokers among people in the first income quantile in Denmark, Belgium, the United Kingdom and Luxembourg was more than twice as high as the share recorded for people in the fifth income quantile.
-For example, while more than one fifth (21.4 % and 21.0 %) of people in the first income quantile in Luxembourg and the United Kingdom were daily smokers, this share fell to less than one tenth for people in the fifth income quantile (8.3 % in Luxembourg and 8.6 % in the United Kingdom).
+In 2014, the share of daily smokers among people in the first income quintile in Denmark, Belgium and Luxembourg was more than twice as high as the share recorded for people in the fifth income quintile.
+For example, while more than one fifth (21.4 %) of people in the first income quintile in Luxembourg were daily smokers, this share fell to less than one tenth for people in the fifth income quintile (8.3 %).

-Fruits and vegetables are often cited as important components of a healthy diet.
-High levels of fruit and vegetable consumption — at least five portions a day — are linked to good health and a reduced risk of several diseases that include cardiovascular disease and certain types of cancer.
-In 2014, the share of the EU-28 adult population who ate at least five portions of fruit and vegetables daily was 14.3 % (see Figure 11).
-This share ranged across the EU Member States from a high of 33.1 % in the United Kingdom down to less than 10.0 % of the adult population in Germany, the Czech Republic, Sweden, Greece, Slovenia, Austria, Croatia, Bulgaria and Romania (in the latter two, this share fell to less than 5.0 %).
+Fruit and vegetables are often cited as important components of a healthy diet.
+High levels of fruit and vegetable consumption — at least five portions a day — are linked to good health and a reduced risk of several diseases (including cardiovascular disease and certain types of cancer).
+In 2014, the share of the EU adult population who ate at least five portions of fruit and vegetables daily was 11.9 % (see Figure 11).
+This share ranged across the EU Member States from a high of 28.8 % in Ireland down to less than 10.0 % of the adult population in Germany, Czechia, Sweden, Greece, Slovenia, Austria, Croatia, Bulgaria and Romania (in the latter two, this share fell to less than 5.0 %).

 The ‘richest’ members in society tend to have a higher propensity to eat more fruit and vegetables daily.
-Across the whole of the EU-28, some 17.3 % of the fifth income quantile ate at least five portions of fruit and vegetables daily in 2014, while the corresponding share for the first income quantile was 11.6 %.
-This pattern was reproduced in all but two of the EU Member States, as Sweden and Slovenia were the only exceptions to report that a higher proportion of the ‘poorest’ 20 % of their adult populations (compared with the ‘richest’ 20 %) ate at least five portions of fruit and vegetables daily.
+Across the whole of the EU, in 2014, some 14.1 % of the people in the fifth income quintile ate at least five portions of fruit and vegetables daily, while the corresponding share for people in the first income quintile was 9.9 %.
+This pattern was reproduced in all but two of the EU Member States, as Sweden and Slovenia were the only exceptions.
 By contrast, in the southern Member States of Cyprus, Portugal and Italy it was common to find that almost twice as many adults in the ‘richest’ 20 % of the population (compared with the ‘poorest’ 20 %) stated that they were eating at least five portions of fruit and vegetables daily.

 In conclusion, the information available suggests that while the health status of a population may be linked, at least to some degree, to the level of GDP, there are nevertheless other factors beyond the wealth of a country which play a role in determining health outcomes.
 These include, for example, the effectiveness of national healthcare systems, the quality of healthcare services, inequalities in access to healthcare, environmental factors as well as individual/cultural differences (for example, dietary habits).

-Furthermore, aside from (national) wealth being linked health outcomes, another finding apparent from the information presented in this article is that higher incomes (for individuals) are also associated with better health outcomes; this relationship appears to be quite robust when analysing different income levels, as the middle classes are more healthy than those people living at risk of poverty or social exclusion, but the middle classes in turn have worse health outcomes than those people with the highest incomes (the top income quantile).
+Furthermore, aside from (national) wealth being linked with health outcomes, another finding apparent from the information presented in this article is that higher incomes (for individuals) are also associated with better health outcomes; this relationship appears to be quite robust when analysing different income levels, as the middle classes are more healthy than people living at risk of poverty or social exclusion, but the middle classes in turn have worse health outcomes than people with the highest incomes.